There is a fierce competition for attention in your subscribers’ inbox. Now! is the perfect time to make your emails effectively deliver more value.

 Segmenting on Customer lifetime value

-For instance the customer lifetime value can be a segmentation criteria.
+For instance, the customer lifetime value can be on of the segmentation criteria.
 It takes multiple pieces of purchase, costs and profile data to make such a calculation.
 But after you have calculated customer lifetime value it is possible to target your best customers, exclude your worst customers or craft specific campaigns for the part of the email list with the highest potential for growth.

 There are different types of clients.
 Sometimes these buyer types are typecast as personas, but it can on a different (more practical) level too.
 By selecting the people that were high spenders and have seen a decline in spending the last months, you are looking to spending patterns.
 Looking back at previous behavior it is possible to identify and craft your messages to fit this group.